LiJiahang617/HAPNet/README.md

 # HAPNet
-The official implementation of paper: HAPNet: Toward Superior RGB-Thermal Scene Parsing via Hybrid, Asymmetric, and Progressive Heterogeneous Feature Fusion.
+This is the official implementation of our paper, HAPNet: Toward Superior RGB-Thermal Scene Parsing via Hybrid, Asymmetric, and Progressive Heterogeneous Feature Fusion.
+All code is implemented using PyTorch and MMSegmentation V1.0.

-The source code and related datasets will be released upon published.
+The source code and related datasets will be released upon publication.

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/hapnet-toward-superior-rgb-thermal-scene/thermal-image-segmentation-on-mfn-dataset)](https://paperswithcode.com/sota/thermal-image-segmentation-on-mfn-dataset?p=hapnet-toward-superior-rgb-thermal-scene)